mmohammadi9812/imdb-org/README.md

 # IMDB Lists to org-mode check lists

-This is a python script which reads imdb lists in `lists.yaml` and

-generates `list.org` for each list.
+This is a python script which reads imdb lists in `lists.yaml` and generates `list.org` for each list.

+## Why
+Well, I wanted to have a list of movies, to know which one I've seen and which one has not been seen yet.

+But being on imdb site, always, was something I can't do! and I love org-mode! so I thought why not scrap it to an org file?!

+And so, here we are!

 ## Installation